Houston X Design Week

 Application Process

-To apply, recipients interested in consideration shall apply before May 15th of the academic calendar year seeking acceptance of the study abroad program.
+To apply, recipients interested in consideration shall apply before July 10 of the academic calendar year seeking acceptance of the study abroad program.
 Candidates shall provide the following for consideration of award:

 1. A statement (in English, 1000 words max) that details: